cesar-douady/open-lmake/doc/src/config.md

 ### [`nice`](lib/lmake/config_.html#:~:text=%23%2C%20nice%20%3D%200%20%23%20nice%20value%20to%20apply%20to%20all%20jobs) : Dynamic (`0`)

 This attribute provides the nice value to apply to all jobs.
-It is a value between 0 and 20 that decreases the priority of jobs (cf. [nice (2)](https://man7.org/linux/man-pages/man2/nice.2.html)).
+It is a value between 0 and 20 that decreases the priority of jobs (cf. [nice](https://man7.org/linux/man-pages/man2/nice.2.html)).

-If available, the autogroup mecanism (cf. [sched(7)](https://man7.org/linux/man-pages/man7/sched.7.html#:~:text=2%29%2E-,The%20autogroup%20feature)) is used instead as jobs are launched as sessions.
+If available, the autogroup mecanism (cf. [sched](https://man7.org/linux/man-pages/man7/sched.7.html#:~:text=2%29%2E-,The%20autogroup%20feature)) is used instead as jobs are launched as sessions.

 Note that negative nice values are not supported as these require privileges.